xentripetal/ProjectVerse/README.md

 trading, production, and crime.

-### Currently Implemented Features
-* Movable Player
-* Basic objects that can be scripted and have their data set via json.
-* Storing and loading rooms from json files to allow editing/modability.
-* Loading different rooms

 ### Planned Features
 * Crop Growing - plantable crops that grow over a given lifecycle and produce a sellable item
 * Home Building - Add objects into home, decorative and functional